brabster/tw-site-hugo/content/portfolio/index.md

 - Data Streaming and Data Ingestion with [Dunnhumby](https://www.dunnhumby.com/) through [People Source](https://www.peoplesource.co.uk)
 - Software Developer with fashion and retail startup Real Looker Ltd.
 - Principal Data Engineer with [Sky Betting and Gaming](https://skybetcareers.com/about-us)

-[My CV](PaulBrabbanCV.pdf) is available for more detail about my skills and engagements.

 ## Talks and Projects